Lall-091/sql-docs/docs/tools/sql-database-projects/howto/troubleshoot-sql-project-build.md

 ### Build errors

-When the build error indicates invalid syntax, the output will also specify which file contains the erroneous code.
+When the build error indicates invalid syntax, the output also specifies which file contains the erroneous code.
 If you're using syntax that has been recently added, you may need to update your project SDK version.​

 Build errors from a SQL database project should have SQL xxxxx error code​, where xxxxx is a 5-digit number.
-The error for an unresolved reference (SQL71501/71502)​ can be caused by a number of issues:
+A number of issues can cause the error for an unresolved reference (SQL71501/71502)​:

 - Ambiguous object names​.
 Recommendations:
   - Use fully resolved names (`[schema].[table].[column]`)​